 Plans & Pricing

 The starting price is $10/mo for a 1GB DigitalOcean instance.
-The highest costs over $3500 for a high-end AWS server.
+The highest plan sells at over $3500 for a high-end AWS server.
 For all the five different cloud providers, there are more than 60 plans available at the moment.

 - Type: Managed WordPress hosting